roomate/Shell-Python/README.md

 ## Signals
 [Signals](https://docs.python.org/3/library/signal.html) are a way for processes to communicate preemptively, that is, with top level priority.
 For example, when you type CTRL+Z on your keyboard while a foreground process is running, it is sent a signal that definitively stop it.
 You most often need to define signal handlers.
 They are functions called when a signal is sent by a process, allowing to treat, if necessary, each situation in its own manner.
 One can for example cite `SIGTSTP` or `SIGINT` for respectively interrupting or stopping a process.
 The signals are also central for multi-processing because they are heavily employed for the `bg` and `fg` commands.

-A group of process is a bunch of processed gathered together under same process group `pgid`, usually coinciding with the leader's `pid`.

 ## In practice

 A detail of implementation is that the bash process itself ignore the signals `SIGINT` and `SIGTSTP`.
 Thus, when forking, the child process inherits the signal handlers.